ccz181078/Coq-BB5/readme.md

 When the search queue becomes empty, the conjectured value of BB(5) is proved.

+After using some symmetries (move right at the first step; all unused states are equal) to reduce the search space, there are about 1.6e8 TMs to be decided.
+Writes 1 at the first step is not used because it may change halting time, and only 1/3 speedup.
+If a TM writes 0 at the first step, it may be normalized to write 1 at the first step ( implemented in `TM_to_NF` ) and re-run some of the deciders for proving non-halt.

+There are some repeated code like `Time Definition q_183 := Eval vm_compute in q_183_def.` .
+This is used to split the searching process into multiple smaller steps (without this you will wait for hours without any feedback).

-**However, after about 12h of searching, there are 14 non-trivial TMs(13 of them write 1 at the first step) left in the search queue that cannot be decided by the three deciders above, so the proof is incomplete. **
+**It takes about 12h to clear the search queue.
+13 TMs' non-halt are axiom now, so the proof is incomplete. **

 ## decider_all

-Different deciders are arranged in a specific order to efficiently decide the haltness of most TMs.
+Different deciders are arranged in a specific order to decide most TMs efficiently.

 A list of about 8,000 TMs are mapped to specific deciders (and parameters).
 This avoids grid search of decider kind and parameters.